Harris Academy Chafford Hundred: Premises

 A new build.
 The building was intended to combine a nursery, primary, secondary and public library for the local area.
-It was constructed by Nicholas Hare Architects and Crofton Consulting.
 The building is three storeys tall with three halls, a cafeteria, and over 50 classrooms including specialised ones for science, computing and DT.
 The two primary and secondary schools, and the sixth form, are all accessible by Mayflower Road.
 The library, once open to the public, has since been closed.
 Since opening the school has undergone two extensions.

-Some time after, the sixth form was constructed by Bespoke Building Control at a value of £1.2m.
+Some time after, the sixth form was constructed at a cost of £1.2 million.
 It is a two-storey building with extra classrooms and a cafeteria.